jshores281/GIT_TRIX/README.md

 <br></br>
-# 3. git pull/fetch/clone management.
+# 3. Git fetch pull clone and push management.

 ## git pull is basically fetch/merge (adds changes made on remote repo and merges to your local repo, used in collab dev)
 ------------------------------------------------------------------------------------